cbtham/rhoai-genai-workshop/docs/readme-workshop.md

 Running this command should return an output similar to the following:

-> {"id":"cmpl-40be2aa235c94f38a3b6161c6b93b59c","object":"text_completion","created":1743011184,"model":"qwen3-4b-quantizedw4a16","choices":[{"index":0,"text":" a company that provides software and services.","logprobs":null,"finish_reason":"length","stop_reason":null,"prompt_logprobs":null}],"usage":{"prompt_tokens":4,"total_tokens":11,"completion_tokens":7}}
+> {"id":"cmpl-40be2aa235c94f38a3b6161c6b93b59c","object":"text_completion","created":1743011184,"model":"qwen3-4b","choices":[{"index":0,"text":" a company that provides software and services.","logprobs":null,"finish_reason":"length","stop_reason":null,"prompt_logprobs":null}],"usage":{"prompt_tokens":4,"total_tokens":11,"completion_tokens":7}}

 You can see within "text" the completed response "Red Hat is a... a company that provides software and services."

 You can change the ***temperature*** of the query.
 The temperature essentially controls the "randomness" of the model's response.
 The lower the temperature the more deterministic the response, the higher the temperature the more random/unpredictable the response.
 So if you set the temperature to 0, it would always return the same output since there would be no randomness.

-Congratulations!
-You have now successfully deployed a LLM model on Red Hat Openshift AI using the vLLM ServingRuntime for KServe.
+**Congratulations!
+You have now successfully deployed a LLM model on Red Hat Openshift AI using the vLLM ServingRuntime for KServe.**

 ## 5. Deploy A Custom Workbench To Interact With The LLM